Rendering

 Render a Component in a VisualElement

-ELEMENTS provides an extension method to the VisualElement class to quickly render a Component inside of a VisualElement.
+ELEMENTS provides an extension method on VisualElement to quickly render a Component.

 public class CustomUI : MonoBehaviour